alttch/eva3/doc/drivers.rst

     uc-cmd lpi modhelp <lpi_module> update

-Configuration options are used when you load a driver (e.g. to modify LPI default behavor), separated with commas.
+Configuration options are used when you load a driver (e.g. to modify LPI default behavior), separated with commas.

-Action and update options are used when you assign driver to the specified item, separate them with commas.
+Action and update options are used when you assign a driver to the specified item; separate them with commas.
 Options marked *required=True* should be always defined.

-Let's look what modules are available.
+Let's see what modules are available.

 basic LPI
 ~~~~~~~~~

-Basic status on/off LPI module, used to control a simple devices which have
+Basic status on/off LPI module, used to control simple devices which have only
-only status *0* (OFF) and *1* (ON), i.e. lamps, relay ports (directly) etc.
+status *0* (OFF) and *1* (ON), i.e. lamps, relay ports (directly) etc.

 Used in default drivers for relay, sockets and similar PHIs, doesn't need to be
 configured when loaded.